 Please note to complete this course you will need to be a reasonably competent and confident computer user.
 You will also need a computer that conforms to our minimum spec as outlined in the Your computer, http://onlinesupport.conted.ox.ac.uk/TechnicalSupport/YourComputer.php section of the online support site, with one additional requirement for 1GB of free hard disk space (rather than the usual 500MB).
 Note you must have a broadband connection to study this course as you will be asked to download files over 100 MB.

-This course requires downloading 2 items of free software as below, please note you cannot study the course without these.
+This course requires downloading 1 item of free software as below, please note you cannot study the course without this.

 - Quantum GIS (QGIS) http://www.qgis.org/en/site/forusers/download.html

 To the best of our knowledge you should be able to study this course using a MAC, PC or Linux OS.
 Full instructions are provided for all activities in the course materials.
 However it is worth noting: